How To File A Quit Claim Deed North Carolina

 Can multiple owners file a quitclaim deed together in North Carolina?

-Multiple owners can execute a quitclaim deed to transfer their property interests.
+Multiple owners can execute a quitclaim deed to transfer their interests in the property.
 All parties must sign and notarize the deed before filing it with the county.

 What should I do if there is an error in my quitclaim deed in North Carolina?